 Vinyl windows first appeared in meaningful numbers in the 1970s when small window fabricators began offering vinyl-framed windows to meet custom sizes that large window manufacturers could not offer.
 It was not until the 1990s, though, that vinyl windows truly became a popular option.
 Large companies quickly saw the merit in producing vinyl windows.
 Today, hundreds of major window manufacturers offer full lines of vinyl-framed windows.

 The main advantage of vinyl-framed windows is that they are affordable, costing only about half of wood-framed windows, on average.
-Vinyl windows, too, are energy efficient since they are fabricated using a honeycomb structure that traps air to improve R-value.
+Vinyl windows, too, are energy efficient since they are fabricated using hollow cavities that can be filled with insulation to trap air which improves R-value.
 Vinyl windows can be fabricated to fit any opening size.

 Vinyl windows never need to be painted.
 This advantage can be a parallel disadvantage, though, if you want to paint your vinyl windows.
 Vinyl windows can be painted, but not effectively as the paint will soon peel away.